All you need to know about the opening race at the 2022 Cheltenham Festival on Tuesday 15 March.

 When and where can I watch it?
-1.30pm, Tuesday March 12, live in stunning HD on Racing TV.
+1.30pm on Tuesday 15 March, live in stunning HD on Racing TV.

 What Grade?
 Grade One.
 What Course?
 Old Course.
 What Distance?
 2m 87 yards (8 hurdles)